sugimotot/btsdoc-portal/developers/3_Accounts/account_registration.md

     >>> register_account <name> <owner_pubkey> <active_pubkey> <registrar_account> <referrer_account> <referrer_percent> <broadcast>

+> Note: In order to register an account, the registrar (here: myfunds) needs to be a **lifetime member**!

+> Note: If you want to register the account of someone else, all you need is the **public key**.

 **example**

  We register a new user called mywallet, use the pubkey derived above and let our account myfunds pay the fee::